shalex88/periphery-manager/README.md

 ## TODO:

 * Who is in charge to open bus connection?
 * Commands inside periphery class to be able to use it without commands?
+* Check the opcode of the response fits the opcode of the request?
+* Check the size validation